lemonteaau/snapsnap.pro/README.md

 - shadcn/ui
 - Bun

+## Disclaimer

+This tool is not affiliated with, endorsed, sponsored, or specifically approved by Marvel Snap, Second Dinner, or any of their affiliates.
+All product names, logos, and brands are property of their respective owners.
+The use of these names, logos, and brands does not imply endorsement.

 ## Contributing

 Feel free to open issues and submit pull requests to improve this project.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://github.com/lemonteaau/snap-bundle-calculator/blob/main/LICENSE).